ThatOneCalculator/NerdFetch/README.md

 ### Know issues:

+- No support for BSD package managers/uptime calculations.
+- *Some wonkiness on Gentoo
+- Completely breaks on Android due to the fact that /etc/os_release doesn't exist on Android
 - In [Cool-Retro-Term](https://github.com/Swordfish90/cool-retro-term), the coffee icon shows up as a Chinese character.
 To fix this, simply change the default font to a NerdFont you installed, or change the existing coffee icon to nf-fa-coffee from the [NerdFonts cheet sheet](https://www.nerdfonts.com/cheat-sheet).
-- No support for BSD package managers/uptime calculations.
-- Some wonky-ness on Gentoo
-- Completely breaks on Android due to the fact that /etc/os_release doesn't exist on Android